Food Service Management and Catering Sector

 It may only account for 15% (in value) in the $231 billion limited-service category, but the fast casual segment is the most profitable one.
 It grew at a rate of 11% in 2015, while overall QSR (Quick Serve Restaurant) growth was flat.
 The attraction to fast casual springs from the fresh, made-to-order menu items that provide a step up from the processed food prepared in bulk at QSR chains.

 Why Do You Need a Food Service Management Software?

 Food service management is among the most challenging sector in Food and Beverage.
 Customer retention, shifting demographics and economies, high workforce turnover, sweeping trends (such as local food, food trucks or small plates), passing fads, and wildly variable business costs are challenges foodservice managers face every day.

 Food service professionals have to be aware of new trends and boost their innovation processes.
 Developing a product portfolio by surfing on new consumers’ trends can enable companies to achieve improved margins and healthy growth.
 Quick and accurate introduction of innovative products is a competitive advantage for companies able to properly launch new ranges, menus and concepts development, this is core part of efficient food service management.

 Food sourcing, quality, preservation and waste are also top challenges to consider while focusing on food service management.

 Food service is facing extreme regulatory compliance requirements too.
 Local and global regulations are stricter than ever and time and means to comply with new regulations are not easily accessible.

 To benefit from competitive advantages on the marketplace, more and more companies implement food service software to assist them in their products / menus lifecycle and management processes.
-A PLM (Product Lifecycle Management solution) is a powerful tool to help companies with daily challenges.
+Going beyond simple food service management tools, a PLM (Product Lifecycle Management solution) for food service management is a powerful software to help companies with daily challenges.
 Lascom offers food service software to businesses to assist them in food service management.

 Avoiding information retrieval